ANCIENT ROOTS TO SUSTAINABLE FUTURES

 ACCOMMODATION: We will stay in a Bed and Breakfast with Dorm-style Beds, hotels, and guest houses during our time in Chiapas,

 TUITION: $3440 (Oberlin students please consult Office of Study Away for Tuition cost)

-*Tuition Includes instruction and guest lecturers, accommodation, meals, in-country transportation, site visits, specified activities, and international health insurance.
-Not included: Fee for PSU college credit ($500)*, airfare, additional food, drinks, and activities not included in itinerary.
+**Tuition Includes instruction and guest lecturers, accommodation, meals, in-country transportation, site visits, specified activities, Cuban travel visa, and Cuban international health insurance.
+Not included: Fee for PSU college credit ($500)*, airfare, additional snacks, and activities not included in itinerary.
 Activities may be adjusted at the discretion of Ecothropic.

 STEP 2: Oberlin Winter Term students are exempt from the application fee.
 After you fill out the application form, please make a $50 application fee payment to process your application.
 You can securely pay your $50 application fee using any major credit card or your Paypal account.